 Address in some Western European languages project

 This project aimed to develop a unified model of address usage within a small group of related languages: French, German and Swedish.
 Each of these languages can be loosely characterised as providing a different sociolinguistic type within the European context.
-Specifically, this project investigated the extent to which recent sociopolitical events and changes have impacted on language by examining how the unmarked choice of address pronouns (ie the pronoun chosen more normally) has changed since World War II, and comparing across the three languages.
-Comparisons were also be made with English and between nations using the same language.
+Specifically, this project investigated the extent to which recent sociopolitical events and changes have impacted on language by examining how the unmarked choice of address pronouns (ie the pronoun chosen more normally) has changed since World War II, and comparing this across the three languages.
+Comparisons were also made with English and between nations using the same language.

 Research took place in Paris for French; in two locations in Germany - Mannheim and Leipzig - plus in Vienna, Austria, for German; and in Gothenburg (Sweden) and Vaasa (Finland) for Swedish.
 Data was collected in focus groups and interviews, through questionnaires and from electronic discussion lists/chat rooms dedicated to this issue.